Guilliam Visagie

-Guilliam Visagie (born about 1751; still alive in 1793) was a trekboer who settled in southern Namibia about 1786.
+Guilliam Visagie (born about 1751; still alive in 1793) was a fugitive from the Dutch Cape Colony who fled to southern Namibia in about 1786.
 He is considered to have been the first person of European ancestry to have settled in the country.

 Visagie was born about 1751 in the Dutch Cape Colony, likely to parents of Huguenot descent.
 He became a farmer in the area near the Olifants River.
 In 1780, he was found guilty of killing a Nama and wounding two others.
-To escape punishment by the authorities, he and his wife moved north of the Orange River.
+To escape punishment by the Dutch East India Company, he and his wife moved north of the Orange River.